 Operational Resilience Series

-AI Interupted: A Multi-Sector Exercise
+AI Interrupted: A Multi-Sector

-January 28th, 2026, 1 pm ET
+1 pm - 4pm ET

-January 28, 2026 — Cross-Sector AI Resilience Tabletop Exercise
+January 28 & April 2, 2026 — Cross-Sector AI Resilience Tabletop Exercise

 Exercise Goals Include: